margined-protocol/example-vault/README.md

 ## Overview

-This example vault showcases [Vaultenator][1] and offers a minimal implementation of the [CosmWasm Vault Standard][2] with a TokenFactory used to represent a share of the vault.
+This example vault showcases [Vaultenator][1] and offers a minimal implementation of the [CosmWasm Vault Standard][2] with a TokenFactory token used to represent a share of the vault.
+This example vault takes a deposit, issues a share token and holds the deposit on the contract.

 [Vaultenator][1] is based on traits and this minimal vault implements some of these traits and uses the defaults for others.
 Implementers are free to add